 Incorporating warm woods is a perfect way to bring a Scandinavian touch into your home.
 Not only do wood tones warm your home, it also helps bring you closer to nature.

-6. Create a spa-like bathroom
+6. Create a spa-like bathroom for the ultimate hygge

 Make your bathroom an oasis.
 Not only a place to get ready in the morning, but a place to escape and relax.
 Try adding a plush rug for your bare feet to cozy up on, or a cozy robe hung up on the wall, just an arms reach away.
 We’ve seen this trend becoming more and more popular, and our friends at HGTV agree.
 Check out their tips on how to live more like the Danish,